itsjeevan/book-bash/README.md

 *Note: As a challenge, JavaScript was not used.*

-Built with Python (Flask), SQL (Relational databases), Jinja, Goodreads API.
+Built with Python (Flask), SQL (Relational databases), Jinja, and Goodreads API.

 ## API